open-contracting/ocds-kibana-manual-en/docs/C2/Seccion1.md

 ELK offers different solutions to meet the needs in data processing, monitoring and visualization.
 These solutions can be either paid or free, but what differentiates ELK from others is mainly:

 - **Capacity**: It offers many features that can be used in low-cost hardware.
 Minimum starting settings are needed and many optimizations are available.
-- **Scalability**: ElasticSearch is a tool designed to manage TB of data.
+- **Scalability**: ElasticSearch is a tool designed to manage terabytes of data.
 Its architecture enables it to expand quickly and easily.
-- **Flexibility**: The setting is flexible and it can adapt to any needs or environment.
+- **Flexibility**: The settings are flexible and it can adapt to any needs or environment.
-- **Access**: Elastic promotes plugins for its tools with free extra features in order to facilitate the use.
+- **Access**: Elastic promotes the creation of plugins.
+A wide array of plugins are available to extend Elastic's functionality and ease of use.
-- **Open Source**: Nowadays, open source offers competitive advantages over other platforms as it enables quick error corrections made by the community, extension corrections and even the user base extension.
-It allows the free use of tools, what increases the tools shared knowledge.
+- **Open Source**: Nowadays, open source offers competitive advantages over other platforms as it enables crowdsourced quick error corrections, extension corrections and even the user base extension.
+It allows the free use of tools, which in turn increases the tool's shared knowledge.

 ## Components